 - If Nigeria eventually scored a goal, India would concede defeat.

-Behind the White teeth
+Behind the White Teeth

 Peeeen!
 Algerian referee, Mohammed Touati blew his whistle to begin the game, after the 22 players of both sides had filed into the pitch barefooted.

 The spectators screamed in excitement as India kicked off the game and before the fans had taken their seats, the Indians drew the first blood.
 Gooooaaaaal!!!
 3-0.
 The Indian fans went wild with jubilation.
-The Nigerian team did not believe what just happened.
+The Nigerian team did not believe what had just happened.
 They had hardly settled when the Indians scored the first goal of the game.